Sprucing up NYC: Rockefeller Center lights Christmas tree

 The 72-foot-tall tree is decorated with 5 miles (8 kilometers) of multicolored LED lights and a 900-pound Swarovski crystal star.
 Rockefeller Center has hosted the ceremony since 1931.

-Police officers flooded the area and spectators were funneled through security.
+Police officers were plentiful, and spectators were funneled through security.

 The 75-year-old tree was donated by a couple in Wallkill, 60 miles (100 kilometers) north of the city.